Dark373/F1-2024-Theme/README.md

 Add your images here -> theme/images/avatars

+Note that all custom images must be a 1:1 ratio between height and width.
+All images must be a .png file type.

 ## GLOBAL VARIABLES
 All variables are stored in global_vars.json within the theme folder.
 Example of what variables exist: